thatrandomfrenchdude/localstack/README.md

 # Localstack

-This repo contains my docker compose yaml for localstack along with some scripts to test the services
+This repo contains my docker compose yaml for localstack along with some scripts to test the services I am using